 Not all tumors of the liver are cancerous.

-Cancer of the bile duct (cholangiocarcinomas) occur in less than 10 percent of all cases.
+Cancer of the bile duct, known as cholangiocarcinomas, occur in less than 10 percent of all cases.
 The cancer starts within the tubes that course through the liver carrying bile fluids and can then spread throughout the liver and to distant sites.
 These tumors also arise in the gallbladder itself.
 The last type is even more rare, starting in the blood vessels within the liver.
-It can either be classified as angiosarcoma or hemangiosarcoma.
+It can either be classified as angiosarcomas or hemangiosarcomas.
 These types of cancers are sometimes associated with exposures to hepatotoxins and typically grow rapidly.